 The research conducted elaborated on market potential for ready-to-eat soy based meals in the Indian retail- and quick service restaurant sectors.
 The vast majority of the Indian population consists of strict vegetarians.
 Bearing this in mind the students discovered opportunities and bottlenecks for our products.
 Moreover they paved a way for an entrance strategy by gaining fruitful contacts in the top-segment of these sectors.
 I am pleased with the result that the FSA students have achieved.
 Their end conclusions and advice were very helpful, they lowered the entrance barrier for me and helped me to start first negotiations with Indian partners.

-The application deadline for the Research Project 2018/2019 has not open yet.
-In order to apply you need to upload the following: CV, university grades and a motivation letter
+The application deadline for the Research Project 2018/2019 is set on the 4th of November 23:59h.
+Applications open on the 1st of October.
+In order to apply you need to upload the following: CV, university grades and a motivation letter.